Capusjon/Pihole-script-ezviz-HomeAssistant/README.md

 Script is a bit dirty, it works only one time therefore the script restarts itself after every doorbell press to make sure it catches the next alarm.
 Need to make this more elegant but for now it works.
-(Only ezviz.sh works, the other is a work in progress)
+(Only pihole-script.sh works, the other is a work in progress)

 steps to do:
 prerequisites: